 Syntax Description enable Enables BPDU Guard on this interface. disable Disables BPDU Guard on this interface.
-Command Default The setting that is default command. already configured when you enter the spanning-tree port type edge bpdufilter Command Modes Interface configura ation mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
-Be careful when using this command.
-You should use this command only with interfaces that connect to end stations; otherwise, an accidental topology loop could cause a data-packet loop and disrupt the switch and network operation. end stations; other switch and networ wise, an accidental topology loop could cause a data-packet loop and disrupt the k operation.
-When you enable this BPDU Guard command globally, the command applies only to spanni ports.
-See the spanning-tree port type edge bpdufilter default command for more inform global command for BPDU Guard.
-However, when you enable this feature on an interface, that interface regardless of the spanning tree port type.
-This command has s three states: • spanning-tree e bpduguard enable -Unconditionally enables BPDU Guard on the interface. • spanning-tree e bpduguard disable -Unconditionally disables BPDU Guard on the interface. tree bpduguard -Enables BPDU Guard on the interface if it is an operational edge port and if the spanning-tree port type edge bpdufilter default command is ture is used in a service-provider environment where the network administrator wants ss port from participating in the spanning tree.
+Command Default The setting that i default comman is already configured when you enter the spanning-tree port type edge bpdufilter d.
+Command Modes Interface configu uration mode Command History Release Modification 6.0(2)N1(1) This command we introduced.
+Usage Guidelines error-disabled sta Be careful when events a port from receiving BPDUs.
+If the port still receives a BPDU, it is put in the ate as a protective measure. using this command.
+You should use this command only with interfaces that connect to erwise, an accidental topology loop could cause a data-packet loop and disrupt the ork operation. ports.
+See the sp global command e this BPDU Guard command globally, the command applies only to spanning tree edge anning-tree port type edge bpdufilter default command for more information on the for BPDU Guard.
+However, when you enable this feature on an interface, it applies to ardless of the spanning tree port type.
+This command h as three states: • spanning-tr ee bpduguard enable-Unconditionally enables BPDU Guard on the interface. • spanning-tr ee bpduguard disable-Unconditionally disables BPDU Guard on the interface. g-tree bpduguard-Enables BPDU Guard on the interface if it is an operational e edge port and if the spanning-tree port type edge bpdufilter default command is ature is used in a service-provider environment where the network administrator wants ress port from participating in the spanning tree.

-This example shows how to enable BPDU Guard on this interface: switch(config-if)# spanning-tree bpduguard enable spanning-tree cost spanning-tree [vlan vlan-id] cost {value | auto} no spanning-tree [vlan vlan-id] cost
+Examples This example shows how to enable BPDU Guard on this interface: switch(config-if)# spanning-tree bpduguard enable spanning-tree cost spanning-tree [vlan vlan-id] cost {value | auto} no spanning-tree [vlan vlan-id] cost

-Related Commands Command Description

-show spanning-tree Displays information about the spanning tree state.
+Related Commands Command Description show spanning-tree summary Displays information about the spanning tree state.

-summary